4 dead in US tornadoes, storms; roof collapse at Amazon

 At least one fatality was also reported in Missouri as severe storms, some believed to be tornadoes, swept across the Midwest and parts of the South late Friday and into Saturday morning.

 In Tennessee, two storm-related fatalities were reported in Lake County in the state’s northwestern corner, said Dean Flener, spokesman for the Tennessee Emergency Management Agency.
-An additional death was reported in neighboring Obion County.
+A third death was reported in neighboring Obion County.
 Flener said the Tennessee Department of Health confirmed the deaths, however there were no other details immediately released.
-The official had earlier reported two deaths in Obion County.

 Five people had serious injuries, and a few others had minor ones, he said.
 The nursing home has 86 beds.